Sleep is important to your overall health

 Icon of crescent moon with eyeball next to it

-Some daytime treatments approved to treat narcolepsy may cause insomnia.
+Daytime treatments approved to treat narcolepsy may cause insomnia.